BOARD OF DIRECTORS

 As an elected official, Rosenthal was an LA County Library Commissioner from 2012 – 2018, working closely with fellow commissioners and staff on funding and development of countywide projects and programs.
 She was instrumental in starting the popular Library Speaker Series at the Malibu Library, her home library.

-A graduate of the University of Massachusetts (BA) and the University of Southern California (PhD), Rosenthal is dedicated to literacy, innovative Library programs, and sharing and growing the Library Foundation.
+A graduate of the University of Massachusetts (BA) and the University of Southern California (PhD), Laura is dedicated to literacy, innovative Library programs, and sharing and growing the Library Foundation.

 Jacob (Jake) Stevens